This post on my Rome Travel Guide may contain affiliate links.

 While we were out, we also went and saw the Vatican at night.
 It was so peaceful and I loved seeing it in the dark with no one there.
 It was pretty late at this point so we called it a night.

-Day 2 was Italy’s Republic Day!
-Plane’s flew by and had red, green and white smoke in the sky.
+This was Italy’s Republic Day!
+Planes flew by and had red, green, and white smoke in the sky.
 There was a parade, lots of music and celebration all around the city!

 We decided to celebrate Republic Day by visiting the Vatican, also called Vatican City or the Eternal City.
-I wish we got tickets before hand because we had to stand in line for a while.
-I will warn you, people will walk up to you and have a name tag that says they work with Vatican, it’s a scam!
-Only buy tickets before hand online or in the actual box office.
+I wish we got tickets beforehand because we had to stand in line for a while.
+I will warn you, people will walk up to you and have a name tag that says they work with the Vatican, it’s a scam!
+Only buy tickets beforehand online or at the actual box office.
 You can do Guided Tours or go at your own pace to the Vatican museums!

 The Vatican was so packed but every room was unique and so incredibly beautiful.
 The Sistine Chapel was such an amazing thing to see.
 You’re supposed to be quiet and not take photos, but I had to sneak a quick iPhone shot for memory.